 Environmental Epidemiology Program

 The Environmental Epidemiology Program supports all 95 counties in Tennessee.
-We work with our local, regional and metropolitan health departments as well as with other state agencies like the Tennessee Department of Environment and Conservation.
-The majority of EEP’s funding comes through a cooperative agreement with the federal Agency for Toxic Substances and Disease Registry (ATSDR).
-We also work on environmental projects with the U.S. Environmental Protection Agency (EPA) and Centers for Disease Control and Prevention (CDC).
-Over the years, we have provided assistance to concerned citizens, local governments, and legislative officials.
+We work with our local, regional, and metropolitan health departments as well as with other state agencies like the Tennessee Department of Environment and Conservation.
+EEP is funded by two subagencies of the federal Centers for Disease Control and Prevention (CDC): (1) The Agency for Toxic Substances and Disease Registry (ATSDR) and (2) the National Center for Environmental Health (NCEH).

-Environmental Exposure Investigations
+- Environmental Site Investigations

-Choose Safe Places
+- Choose Safe Places for Early Care and Education

 Healthy Homes Website

 Environmental hazards in the home harm millions of people each year in the United States.
 A healthy home can prevent illness and injuries.
-A healthy home is designed, built and maintained to support health.
-EEP promotes Healthy Homes – a coordinated, comprehensive and holistic approach to preventing diseases and injuries that result from housing related-hazards and deficiencies.
+A healthy home is designed, built, and maintained to support health.
+EEP promotes Healthy Homes – a coordinated, comprehensive and holistic approach to preventing diseases and injuries that result from housing-related hazards and deficiencies.

 A healthy home reassures health and wellness by preventing illness and injury.
-Our Healthy Homes Website presents topics like mold, radon, lead, carbon monoxide, mercury, pesticides and unintentional injuries.
+Our Healthy Homes Website presents topics like mold, radon, lead, carbon monoxide, mercury, pesticides, and unintentional injuries.
 It has tips for every room in the home as well as information for home owners and renters.
 Learn The 8 Principles of a Healthy Home and you can promote good health and wellness for you and your family.

 Curious about who contacts TDH about substandard housing concerns and why?
 Our Healthy Homes Dashboard tracks 10 years of calls and emails we've received from across Tennessee.